COVID-19 Protocols and Considerations

 The Arts Centre is committed to making the arts accessible to all.
 Please visit our Accessibility page for further details.

 Lost and found

 To make your experience positive, we have established a House Etiquette.
 Your courtesy and cooperation with the following items helps to ensure comfort and enjoyment for all our guests.

-Auditorium doors generally open an hour prior to show time, or at the discretion of the House Manager
+Auditorium doors will generally open 30 minutes prior to show time, or at the discretion of the House Manager.